toddcf/pielcanela/README.md

 7. Footer

-- Nav
-  - Put the same .scroll-to- classes in the footer that are in the top nav.
-- Social links
-  - Facebook
-  - Instagram
-- Copyright (years) Brenda Canela Croak-Falen
-- TCF Web Design
+- Correctly center the social media icons.
+- Get the black background behind everything.
+(Why is the footer height stuck at 200px no matter what?)

 ### Separate Pages